 Chapter Eight: Conclusion

-Shabnam Shalizi specializes in international development, inclusive growth, social impact and responsibility, sustainability, and performance measurement across corporations, governments, and international aid organizations.
-A former management consultant, she completed her PhD at the University of Southern California.
+Shabnam Shalizi specializes in international development, inclusive growth, ESG, social impact and responsibility, sustainability, and performance measurement across corporations, governments, and international aid/donor organizations.
+With a background in management consulting, she completed her PhD at the University of Southern California.